Zum Hauptinhalt springen

 Mossy-forest Sticky Frog

-Once thought to be only one species, Fukuyama et al. 2021 reexamined it and found that the small-sized Kalophrynus of Gunung Mulu represent actually three distinct species: K. nubicola (sensu stricto), K. puncak, and K. dringi.
-All three are closely related and form an ancient line in the the tree of Kalophrynus and all three are Gunung Mulu micro-endemics according to current knowledge.
-They inhabit certain elevantional zones at Gunung Mulu with K. puncak being the one around the moutain's peak (>2100 m) and K. dringi the species at the low slopes (approximately.
-1300-1800 m).
-Kalophrynus nubicola settles in between at approximately.
-2000-2300 m, overlapping with K. puncak at the upper elevation.
+Once thought to be a single species, Fukuyama et al. 2021 reexamined the small-sized Kalophrynus frogs of Gunung Mulu and found that they actually represent three distinct species: K. nubicola (sensu stricto), K. puncak, and K. dringi.
+All three are closely related, forming an ancient lineage within the Kalophrynus tree, and are micro-endemics restricted to Gunung Mulu according to current knowledge.
+They inhabit distinct elevational zones on Gunung Mulu: K. puncakoccurs near the mountain’s peak (>2100 m), K. dringi is found on the lower slopes (approximately 1300–1800 m), and K. nubicola occupies the zone in between at approximately 2000–2300 m, overlapping with K. puncak at higher elevations. (image)

-The snout-vent length is 16-19 mm.
-The species has conspicuous yellow patches from the snout to above the eyes.
+The snout–vent length ranges from 16 to 19 mm.
+The species has conspicuous yellow patches extending from the snout to above the eyes.
 A light dorsolateral stripe is absent.
-The belly, lower flanks and ventral side of thighs bear white blotsches.
-The iris is blueish-grey.
-The call is less sharp in impulse than in K. dringi or K. puncak (i.e., steep first puls) and relative to them significantly longer in duration (yet only 0.475-0.634 s) and with far more pulses (43-53).
+The belly, lower flanks, and ventral side of the thighs bear white blotches.
+The iris is bluish-grey.
+The call is less sharp in impulse than those of K. dringi or K. puncak (i.e., it lacks the steep first pulse) and is significantly longer in duration (0.475–0.634 seconds) with many more pulses (43–53).

-Little is know about their biology, however, all three species in this clade of Kalophrynus will likely feed on small arthropods such as mites, termites, ants etc. Although positive evidence existst only for K. puncak (Fukuyama et al. 2021), we expect terrestrial clutches and most possibly non-feeding tadpoles in all three species.
+Little is known about their biology; however, all three species in this clade of Kalophrynus likely feed on small arthropods such as mites, termites, and ants.
+Although positive evidence exists only for K. puncak (Fukuyama et al. 2021), we expect terrestrial clutches and most likely non-feeding tadpoles in all three species.

 Version tracking